mandle420/DCS_Standalone_on_linux/README.md

 ```
 WINEDLLOVERRIDES='wbemprox=n;msdmo=n'
 ```
+before you move on, you should have an install via lutris that opens the DCS_Updater.exe make sure you have used it to intall the game files at this point and to duplicate the confg in lutris, then change the duplicated lutris config to launch the DCS.exe MT or not dosent matter

 So at this point you should get a black screen a little bit smaller than your display, that'll be the launcher you'll need a options.lua to bypass the launcher, you may not have a savedgames dir yet so install the